 With inflation on the rise and murmurs of a looming recession on the horizon, you might be more than a little anxious about your bank account balances — especially if you already live paycheck to paycheck.
 According to a 2022 Lending Club report, nearly two-thirds of the population lives paycheck to paycheck.

-To give your budget a little more wiggle room (and to lower your financial stress), you have a couple of basic options: You could find ways to cut back on your expenses, or you could make more money by asking for a raise, applying to a better paying job or starting a side hustle.
-Alternatively, you could use your laptop or mobile device to bring in some additional income.
+To give your budget a little more wiggle room (and to lower your financial stress), you have a couple of basic options: You can find ways to cut back on your expenses or you can make more money by asking for a raise, applying to a better paying job or starting a side hustle.
+Alternatively, you can use your laptop or mobile device to bring in some additional income.

 Here are 10 legitimate ways to get free money online:

 — Listen to music.

 — Refer your friends.